MD2Korg/software.md2k.org/content/under-the-hood/mcerebrum/architecture.md

 ### Burden- and Context-aware EMA/EMI Scheduling

+{{< figure src="/img/under-the-hood/mcerebrum/Bipartite.png" title="EMA/EMI Scheduler" caption="A bipartite graph design of EMA/EMI scheduler.
+Boxes on left side show the inputs to the actions/controllers on the right, which prompt the participants.
+Feedback is accomplished by examining the conditions surrounding the participant response and passed back to key input blocks.">}}

-mCerebrum uses a bipartite-graph design (see Figure~\ref{fig:Bipartite}) that fulfills all of the above requirements and is thus able to satisfy the requirements of all ten studies listed in Table~\ref{table:deployments}.
+mCerebrum uses a bipartite-graph design that fulfills all of the above requirements and is thus able to satisfy the requirements of all [ten studies](/deployments).
-In addition, our design supports dynamic adaptation to use the user response (or lack of) to meet study requirements with gradual relaxation of constraints (see feedback loop in \Cref{fig:Bipartite}).
+In addition, our design supports dynamic adaptation to use the user response (or lack of) to meet study requirements with gradual relaxation of constraints through a feedback loop.

 The inputs column (left-side) enumerates many current choices available in mCerebrum and include: burden constraints, random and event-triggered inputs, restrictions on actions through privacy constraints, start and end of day, and various time operations, user context, and data quality and battery assessments.
 These inputs can be mapped in arbitrary ways to a set of actions or controllers (right-side) and is defined as constraints across multiple applications as part of a study protocol.
 Ultimately, the output of an action or controller results in feedback information being incorporated back into the input side.
 These feedback loops allow mCerebrum to adapt to changing burden, personal preferences, or to gradually escalate the prompting to become more aggressive in requesting an action from a participant (to meet study requirements).

 For random and time based assessments, the EMA scheduler estimates the time of when it should be triggered.
 Due to the dynamic nature of self-reported event and event-triggered assessment, the EMA scheduler schedules it preemptively based on their appearance.
 There might be a case when multiple assessments may appear at the same time.
 To handle this issue, the EMA scheduler takes each of these events one by one as in a FIFO queue and checks all of the constraints for this event and deliver the EMA.
 After completion of an EMA, it returns back to process the next event.
 This approach also ensures that multiple EMAs are not triggered simultaneously.
 For random assessments, if it fails to deliver due to the constraints or conflicts with another assessment, it is rescheduled.
 Before delivering the EMA, the EMA scheduler checks constraints and if all constraints are successfully passed, the user is notified to the availability of an EMA assessment and the response is then used to the measure burden and constraints.
 In several studies, the EMA/EMI scheduler attempts an average of 55 prompt deliveries per day with an average processing time of 0.18 seconds each, negligible when compared to the CPU execution time of a stress or smoking biomarker.

-{{< figure src="/img/under-the-hood/mcerebrum/Bipartite.png" title="EMA/EMI Scheduler" caption="A bipartite graph design of EMA/EMI scheduler.
-Boxes on left side show the inputs to the actions/controllers on the right, which prompt the participants.
-Feedback is accomplished by examining the conditions surrounding the participant response and passed back to key input blocks.">}}

 ## Conclusion
 Interest and activity in developing new biomarkers and interventions from mobile sensor data is rapidly expanding.
 But, assembling a reliable software platform to support the collection of raw sensor data from a wide variety of sensors combined with the real-time computation of biomarkers on the phone to trigger notification and intervention requires significant time, effort, resource, and multidisciplinary experience.
 This paper presents an end-to-end system, consisting of 23 applications, that has evolved from rich experiences over the last half a decade.
 It is being adopted in multiple concurrent field studies and is now openly available for the community to use and grow as an open-source platform.
 With growing adoption and convergence on a common platform, native support in the commercial devices and operating systems may grow, making it easier to use and more efficient to run on participants' personal phones.
 This may further accelerate data science and health research by allowing reuse of code and models among the community.

 ---

-1. ~\cite{googlefit}
-1. ~\cite{ferreira2015aware}
-3. ~\cite{healthKit}
-4. ~\cite{Oh:2015:SOP:2824032.2824044}
-5. ~\cite{Oh:2015:SOP:2824032.2824044}
-6. \cite{rocksdb}
+1. Google’s FIT.
+2017.
+Online at https://www.google.com/. visited April (2017).
+2. Denzil Ferreira, Vassilis Kostakos, and Anind K Dey.
+2015.
+AWARE: mobile context instrumentation framework.
+Frontiers in ICT 2 (2015), 6.
+3. Apple’s HealthKit.
+2017.
+Online at https://developer.apple.com/healthkit/. visited April (2017).
+4. Gihwan Oh, Sangchul Kim, Sang-Won Lee, and Bongki Moon.
+2015.
+SQLite Optimization with Phase Change Memory for Mobile Applications.
+Proc.
+VLDB Endow.
+8, 12 (Aug.
+2015), 1454–1465.
+DOI:https://doi.org/10.14778/2824032.2824044
+5. RocksDB.
+2017.
+Online at http://rocksdb.org/. visited April (2017).
+6. Karen Hovsepian, Mustafa al’Absi, Emre Ertin, Thomas Kamarck, Motohiro Nakajima, and Santosh Kumar.
+2015. cStress: towards a gold standard for continuous stress assessment in the mobile environment.
+In Proceedings of the 2015 ACM International Joint Conference on Pervasive and Ubiquitous Computing.
+ACM, 493–504.
+7. Hillol Sarker, Matthew Tyburski, Md Mahbubur Rahman, Karen Hovsepian, Moushumi Sharmin, David H Epstein, Kenzie L Preston, C Debra Furr-Holden, Adam Milam, Inbal Nahum-Shani, and others.
+2016.
+Finding Significant Stress Episodes in a Discontinuous Time Series of Rapidly Varying Mobile Sensor Data.
+In Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems.
+ACM, 4489–4501.
+8. Nazir Saleheen, Amin Ahsan Ali, Syed Monowar Hossain, Hillol Sarker, Soujanya Chatterjee, Benjamin Marlin, Emre Ertin, Mustafa al’Absi, and Santosh Kumar.
+2015. puffMarker: A multi-sensor approach for pinpointing the timing of  rst lapse in smoking cessation.
+In Proceedings of the 2015 ACM International Joint Conference on Pervasive and Ubiquitous Computing.
+ACM, 999–1010.